 Third Course: A Moroccan Tent

-Suddenly, we found ourselves in a Moroccan-inspired world, complete with the colorful lanterns, sandy floo, cushions and white tent to simulate a Bedouin desert vibe.
+Suddenly, we found ourselves in a Moroccan-inspired world, complete with colorful lanterns, sandy floor, cushions, and a white tent to simulate a Bedouin desert vibe.

 I’ve been to Morocco before, so as soon as I was told we were in Morocco – I knew what meal we would be served.
 If you guessed a tagine meal, you would be correct!
-However, the meal inside wasn’t really a typical Moroccan tagine meal, rather it’s a middle-eastern inspired meal of pan fried white fish with Pomegranate Taboulleh.
+However, the meal inside wasn’t really a typical Moroccan tagine meal, rather it was a Middle Eastern-inspired meal of pan-fried white fish with Pomegranate Taboulleh.
 It was quite delicious and I think it’s probably my second favorite meal, after the ash burger.

 Anyway, although the dish wasn’t what you’d find in a typical Moroccan tagine meal, they ARE served in a tagine (referring to the conical pot the dish is served in), handcrafted by the same studio that made the other tablewares – Mud Rock Ceramics!
 Each of the symbols on this tagine is supposed to represent the “worlds” we will be visiting during the course of the dinner.